mfherman/nycgeo/README.md

 more boundaries will be added, such as community districts, census blocks, and city council districts.

+In addition, selected demographic, social, and economic estimates from the U.S. Census Bureau American Community Survey can be added to the geographic boundaries in `nycgeo`, allowing for contextualization and easy choropleth mapping.
+Finally, `nycgeo` makes it simple to access a subset of spatial data in a particular geographic area, such as all census tracts in Brooklyn and Queens.

+## Why `nycgeo`?

 The spatial files contained in the `nycgeo` package are available on websites such as the [New York City Department of City Planning’s Bytes of the Big